OnArrow/recite_word/Lesson/Part 02/07/Lesson 64.md

    ```
    The village is 1000 meters above sea level.

-   The machine can't work for 10000 meters below sea level.
+   The machine can't work at a depth of 10000 thousand meters below sea level.
    ```

 3. `double check` 复查